 - Read the latest board meeting minutes here.

 - Learn more about AHA Board Elections here.

 DEBBIE ALLEN (Board Member since 2013) is the founder and local director of the San Diego Coalition of Reason.
 Since 2009, San Diego CoR has grown from 10 to 18 cooperative atheist, humanist and freethought groups, and is recognized as a leading secular organization in southern California.

 Debbie is the immediate past president of the Humanist Fellowship of San Diego, president of the San Diego Chapter of Americans United for Separation of Church and State, co-founder of the San Diego Recovering from Religion Meetup group, and founder of the San Diego Military Association of Atheists and Freethinkers Meetup group.
 In 2011 Debbie became certified as a Humanist Chaplain in order to better serve and advocate for non-theists in the military.
 She established the first ever humanist meeting at a military base in San Diego, and volunteers at the VA hospital in La Jolla.

 As a member of the AHA board Debbie chairs the Chapter Services Committee which strives to support local humanist groups.
 She has a special interest in creating easily accessible humanist education programs for children and families.
-She also serves as Vice President on the board of the Humanist Society, an adjunct program of the AHA that certifies and educates Humanist Celebrants.
+She also serves as President on the board of the Humanist Society, an adjunct program of the AHA that certifies and educates Humanist Celebrants.